spgriffs/energryAwarnessTest/process.md

 ## Background and Motivation ##

-When the Tacebase dataset was discovered, we pictured the usefulness it could mean for people who want to better understand their power consumption.
+When the Tacebase dataset on appliance power usage was discovered, we pictured the usefulness it could mean for people who want to better understand their power consumption.
 Understanding power trends in your home environment can help lead to more efficient living and reduce spending.
 Most if not all of us have to pay for power expenses.
 Being able to quickly analyze real world data can help provide critical insight into our own consumption footprint.

 ----